josercc/XCFrameworkBuild/README.md

 A script program that helps you build `XCFramework` quickly, and supports conversion of` .framework` and `.a` before` .xcframework`.

+⚠️ All the paths used are the absolute paths of the computer

 ## Install

 ### Install Mint（If not already installed）